GigiOtoya/easy-weights/README.md

 2. Settings Section:

-   - _Source_: Select the source mesh from which weights will be transferred.
+   - **Source**: Select the source mesh from which weights will be transferred.
-   - Selection Mode: Choose between Single Mesh or Collection to determine if weights will be transferred to one target mesh or all meshes in a collection.
+   - **Selection Mode**: Choose between Single Mesh or Collection to determine if weights will be transferred to one target mesh or all meshes in a collection.
-   - Target(s): Depending on the selection mode, choose the target mesh or the collection of meshes.
+   - **Target(s)**: Depending on the selection mode, choose the target mesh or the collection of meshes.
-   - Clean: Enable this option to remove vertex groups with zero weights from the target mesh.
+   - **Clean**: Enable this option to exclude vertex groups with zero weights from the target mesh.
-   - Smooth: Enable this option to smooth the weights for vertex groups.
+   - **Smooth**: Enable this option to smooth the weights for vertex groups.

 3. Actions Section:

-   - Transfer Weights: Click to transfer weights from the source to the selected target(s).
+   - **Transfer Weights**: Click to transfer weights from the source to the selected target(s).
-   - Clean Vertex Groups: Click to clean vertex groups with zero weights from the selected target(s).
+   - **Clean Vertex Groups**: Click to clean vertex groups with zero weights from the selected target(s).

 ## Detailed Class and Method Descriptions